gre/react-native-view-shot/README.md

 By default, takeSnapshot will export in a temporary folder and the snapshot file will be deleted as soon as the app leaves.
 If you use the `path` option, you make the snapshot file more permanent and at a specific file location.
 To make file location more 'universal', the library exports some classic directory constants:

+> If you use `dirs`, you own the file and manage its lifecycle: it won't get cleaned so be careful not leaking files on user's phone.

 ```js
 import { takeSnapshot, dirs } from "react-native-view-shot";
 // cross platform dirs: